French and Saunders: Lananeeneenoonoo

 Lananeeneenoonoo was a British spoof all-girl group consisting of comedians Dawn French, Jennifer Saunders and Kathy Burke.
-The group, and its name, was a spoof on the popular group Bananarama and was introduced during the 1988 Christmas special of "French & Saunders", in which Burke was a guest.
+The group, and its name, was a spoof on the popular group Bananarama and was introduced during the 1988 Christmas special of French & Saunders, in which Burke was a guest.

 In 1989, along with Bananarama, they created a charity single called "Help!", to raise money for Comic Relief.
-It was a cover version of the Beatles' song, and was released on the London Records label, entering the UK Singles Chart on 25 February 1989 and reaching a high of No. 3.
+It was a cover version of the Beatles' song and was released on the London Records label, entering the UK Singles Chart on 25 February 1989 and reaching a high of No. 3.
 It remained in the chart for nine weeks.

 The Sugar Lumps

 French, Saunders and Burke returned for Comic Relief in 1997 as the Sugar Lumps, along with Llewella Gideon and Lulu, to parody the Spice Girls, with whom they performed a version of Who Do You Think You Are.

 Side projects and other appearances

-Saunders won an international acclaim for writing and playing Edina Monsoon in her sitcom Absolutely Fabulous, based on the French and Saunders sketch "Modern Mother and Daughter".
+Saunders won international acclaim for writing and playing Edina Monsoon in her sitcom Absolutely Fabulous, based on the French and Saunders sketch "Modern Mother and Daughter".
 She also guest starred in the American sitcoms Roseanne and Friends, and voiced the wicked Fairy Godmother in the DreamWorks animated film Shrek 2.
 Saunders wrote and starred in another two BBC sitcoms, Jam and Jerusalem and The Life and Times of Vivienne Vyle.
 Her other work includes being the face of Barclays Bank and BBC America.

 French starred as Geraldine Granger in the highly successful sitcom The Vicar of Dibley, which received great critical acclaim.
-She also starred in four series of the comedy/crime show Murder Most Horrid, and voiced Mrs. Beaver in the film adaptation of C. S. Lewis' fantasy novel The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
-French starred in another BBC shows Jam and Jerusalem and Lark Rise to Candleford.
-For many years, French has become popular for her appearances in the Terry's Chocolate Orange adverts by saying her famous line: "It's not Terry's, it's mine!", and voiced the W H Smith and Tesco adverts.
+She also starred in four series of the comedy/crime show Murder Most Horrid, and worked on the films Harry Potter and the Prisoner of Azkaban and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+French starred in two other BBC shows, Jam and Jerusalem and Lark Rise to Candleford.
+For many years, French has become popular for her appearances in the Terry's Chocolate Orange adverts by saying her famous line: "It's not Terry's, it's mine!" and voiced the W H Smith and Tesco adverts.
 In 2009, French released her autobiography Dear Fatty, referring to Saunders, to whom she gave the nickname "Fatty".
-In 2021, French starred as a little ornament fairy for a M&S Christmas food advert along with its confectionery products character, Percy Pig.
+In 2021, French starred as a little ornament fairy for a M&S Christmas food advert along with its confectionery products mascot, Percy Pig.